francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 #display-rules(
   M-Type, "",
   M-Args, "",
+  F-Type, ""
 )

 Given a program $P$, the rule M-Type defines a function taking a method name and returning its type.
 Similarly, M-Args defines a function taking a method name and returning its arguments.
 In order to derive these rules, the method must be contained within $P$.
+For simplicity, it is assumed that in $P$, fields within the same class, as well as across different classes, have distinct names.
+This assumption simplifies the definition of the F-Type rule, which defines a function that returns the type of a given field access.

 #example[
   Given a method: $ m(x: unique borrowed, y: shared): unique {...} $